ThatShawGuy/VBSharper/README.md

 VBSharper is a set of ReSharper extensions for those of us who want/need to work in VB.Net for one reason or another.

-Many thanks to the ReSharper team for allowing plugins full access to the ReSharper API.

 Bulk Quick Fixes
 ----------------
 <ul>